crustymonkey/python-libmilter/README.md

 ## NO LONGER SUPPORTING
 I'm no longer supporting this module at this time.
 I will accept pull requests for fixes, but I'm no longer actively working on this project (and haven't for quite some time).
 I haven't maintained mail servers in about 8 years (at the time of this addition), and therefore I don't have a great way of testing this module.
 Again, I will continue to take pull requests for changes for this.

+## Python3 only
+As of 2.0, this is Python 3 only.
+You can manually pick an older commit for Python 2, but you really shouldn't be using Python 2 as it EOL years ago.

 ## INSTALL ##

 1. If you have a .tar.gz, extract that first.